rackerlabs/docs-developer-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

 #### Error

-The following adop prepare error, is an Oracle bug:
+The following adop prepare error is an Oracle bug:

     Lines #(47-50):
     runMSSrvPortsVal : oacore_server1:7252